Do you want to create an advanced search form in WordPress for custom posts types?

 Add an Advanced Search Form Limited to a Single Custom Post Type

-Next, click the ‘Sources & Settings’ button.
+Next, simply click the ‘Sources & Settings’ button.

-First, head over to the SearchWP Shortcodes Extension website and then click the ‘Download available with active license’ button.
+First, head over to the SearchWP Shortcodes Extension website and click the ‘Download available with active license’ button.

-After that, click the plus ‘Add Block’ icon to bring up the blocks menu.
+Then, click the plus ‘Add Block’ icon to bring up the blocks menu.

-Next, type ‘HTML’ into the search box.
+Next, go ahead and type ‘HTML’ into the search box.

-Then, select the ‘Custom HTML’ block.
+When it appears, select the ‘Custom HTML’ block.

 [searchwp_search_form engine="coupon" var="searchvar" button_text="Find Results"] <div class="search-results-wrapper"> [searchwp_search_results engine="coupon" var="searchvar" posts_per_page=4] <h2>[searchwp_search_result_link direct="true"]</h2> [searchwp_search_result_excerpt] [/searchwp_search_results] </div> <div class="no-search-results-found"> [searchwp_search_results_none] No results found, please search again. [/searchwp_search_results_none] </div> <div class="search-results-pagination"> [searchwp_search_results_pagination direction="prev" link_text="Previous" var="searchvar" engine="my_test_engine"] [searchwp_search_results_pagination direction="next" link_text="Next" var="searchvar" engine="my_test_engine"] </div>

-You need to change the engine name
+In the code above, you just need to change the engine name from

 engine="coupon" to your own engine name.
-The rest of the code can stay the same.

 Make sure you click ‘Publish’ or ‘Update’ to save your page and make it live.